-As a result, plants that could previously survive in MA are starting to survive in NH, and many crops are growing longer into October before the first frost.
+As a result, plants that could previously survive in neighboring Mass. are starting to survive in New Hampshire, and many crops are growing longer into October before the first frost.
 This is great for crops like peaches and tomatoes.
-Conversely, the now milder winters with shorter springs means shorter maple tapping seasons and less maple syrup.
+Conversely, the now milder winters with shorter springs means shorter maple tapping seasons.